-The discharge spout is designed with six settings to position the hood at the appropriate configuration for the application.
+The discharge spout is designed with six settings to position the hood.

-Move the spout into one of the hole settings if the product needs to be directed further back rather than straight down.
+Move it into the one of the hole settings if the product needs to be directed further out rather than straight down.

 Remove the position bracket and flip the hood back to throw the product as far as possible.
 This configuration works well when making piles or inside buildings.